Focus on fibre

 Convenience definitely plays a part elsewhere too.
 With our increasingly hectic lifestyles, it’s ever harder to find time to prepare healthy, whole food snacks and meals.

-the general trend to more convenient, processed food is exacerbated by diets focused on higher fat or protein but lower carb dishes
+“the general trend to move convenient, processed food is exacerbated by diets focused on higher fat or protein but lower carb dishes”

 What can we do about it?

-More importantly, an increasing number of high fibre products (and supplements) are coming to market.
+An increasing number of high fibre products (and supplements) are coming to market, which helps.

-Most of these are based on chicory root fibre (inulin) or other processed fibres like fructo-oligosaccharides though, rather than high fibre whole foods.
+But most of them are based on chicory root fibre (inulin) or other processed fibres like fructo-oligosaccharides, rather than high fibre whole foods.

 Indeed, the American Institute for Cancer Research believes you shouldn’t view chicory root / inulin as healthy alternatives to whole foods.
 Because whole foods give you not only fibre, but also a vast selection of phytochemicals.
 Even companies using processed fibres state that they shouldn’t be used as a replacement for whole foods high in fibre .

 Putting it bluntly, the Center for Science in the Public Interest comments that “The food industry has hijacked the advice to eat more fiber by putting isolated, highly processed fiber into what are essentially junk foods”.
 Dr. David Ludwig of the Harvard School of Public Health adds: “Highly processed snack bars typically contain combinations of processed starch and added sugar.
 They’re low in vitamins and minerals…Just adding isolated fiber back in does not cover up for those nutritional deficiencies” .